nathanieldchu/ubuild_CCF/join/cultured_foods_product_development.md

       (first hires) startup<br>7.
 We will work with you to craft a learning plan to achieve your personal and career goals, at Tezza or elsewhere.
     headline: ''
+- template: 2-column-text
+  block: two-column-1
+  col_1:
+    headline: Initial trial period
+    content: ''
+  col_2:
+    content: All new hires are brought on as full-time consultants for three months so that both parties can evaluate fit.
+After that period, a decision on joining Tezza will be made together with the full team.
+If the fit is not quite right, all candidates will be supported in finding a better home.
+    headline: ''
+- template: 2-column-text
+  block: two-column-1
+  col_1:
+    headline: Qualifications
+    content: ''
+  col_2:
+    content: None of these are as important as the cultural factors.
+But one or more of the following is probably useful:<br>1.
+BA/BS or MA/MS in a science with experience doing research<br>2.
+Experience working in food production, food development, or consumer products<br>3.
+Experience building, making, or creating something over a long term<br>4.
+So much conviction that you figure out how to make it work<br><br>Two requirements are:<br>1.
+Willing to work very short hours on occasional weekends to take care of certain types of cheeses (this responsibility is shared among the team)<br>2.
+Excited to do hands-on, detail oriented, manual and cerebral work
+    headline: ''

 ---